Tag: #pie

 All About that ‘Crust, No Filling (Pie Crust Recipe)

 I absolutely love pie.
 Apple pie, Lemon Meringue Pie, Pumpkin Pie, Pecan Pie, Peach Pie and BANANA CREAM PIE.
 Yum.
-My favorite part of the pie is the crust, all that buttery goodness in tender flaky sheets.
-My current favorite pie crust recipe is from Dorie Greenspan (ok, I might still be starstruck) it is really good.
+My favorite part is the crust, all that buttery goodness in tender flaky sheets.
+My favorite pie crust recipe is from Dorie Greenspan (ok, I might still be starstruck) and it’s really good.
 A combination of butter for flavor and shortening for flakiness.
-I tweaked it a bit, little less sugar (1/8 cup) and a little less salt (1 tsp).
 The recipe calls for up to one-half cup of water.
 Start with 6 tablespoons.
 I usually don’t use more than 8 tablespoons which is well short of one-half cup.

 I like starting with a food processor and finishing by hand, the best of both worlds.
 The food processor makes short work of cutting the fats into the dry ingredients while finishing the dough by hand prevents overworking the dough and ending up with a tough crust.
 By all means, try each method to see what gives you the best crust possible without having you tear your hair out.
 Use the food processor throughout or make it completely by hand.
 Directions for both are in the recipe.